 Fishers Parks continues to implement social distancing measures at parks and venues.
 This includes:

-- Face coverings for staff (face coverings for guests encouraged)
+- Face coverings for staff (face coverings for guests required)

 - Additional cleaning measures at venues